Criminal Legal Aid

 The main legal aid available to someone accused of a crime is the legal aid provided under the Criminal Justice (Legal Aid) Act 1962.
 Criminal legal aid, unlike civil legal aid, is free.
 No financial contribution is necessary.

 If a judge considers that it is appropriate that you are granted criminal legal aid, you will be issued a legal aid certificate.
 However, in some cases a legal aid certificate may not be available.
-In those cases you may be entitled to apply for free legal representation under another scheme such as the Criminal Assets Bureau's Ad-Hoc Legal Aid Scheme or the Attorney General's Scheme.
+In those cases, you may be entitled to apply for free legal representation under another scheme such as the Criminal Assets Bureau's Ad-Hoc Legal Aid Scheme or the Legal Aid - Custody Issues Scheme.
 (See 'Other legal aid schemes' below)

 All criminal cases in Ireland start in either the District Court or the Special Criminal Court.
 The majority of cases start in the District Court.
 It is at this stage that you are entitled to apply for legal aid.